Solving problems with loading data from Excel files into databases

 Make sure that the cells in the first line of the table have relevant data for example

-- mixed numbers and text characters for text fields
+- Mixed numbers and text characters for text fields

-- only numbers for numeric fields
+- Only numbers for numeric fields

-We have spent enormous amount of time trying to get it fixed.
+We have spent an enormous amount of time trying to get it fixed.
 So far we were not able to find a better solution.